Last updated Jan. 12, 2022, by Marisa Wexler, MS

 The bowel is the final portion of the digestive tract that holds stool before elimination.
 As MS can cause damage to parts of the nervous system that regulate bladder function, it can also impair bowel function.

-Bowel problems affect more than two out of three people with MS. The most common bowel-related problem reported in MS is constipation, or infrequent bowel movements (usually less than three per week), and/or a lot of difficulty in defecating.
+Bowel problems affect more than 2 out of 3 people with MS. The most common bowel-related problem reported in MS is constipation, or infrequent bowel movements (usually less than three per week), and/or a lot of difficulty in defecating.

 When constipation is severe, stool can build up in the bowels, which also puts pressure on the bladder and aggravates urinary problems, as well as worsens spasticity.
 In addition, patients often reduce fluid intake as a means to control their bladder problems, which can make stools harder and worsen constipation.